SitStayCreate/midiosc/README.md

-# midiosc
+# cerealosc
-Like serialosc, but for midi
+Like serialosc, but tastier